alexrttr/send-ERC20-tokens-API-layer/README.md

 The script will open port 7080 on the loopback interface.
 This port receives json-rpc requests.
 An example of such a request can be found in tests/rpc_caller.sh script.

 This script expects to be able connect to localhost port 7081 to report back results of transaction.

+## How to change smart contracts

+In order to interact with smart contracts the script reads abi.json files in `contract` directory.
+Addresses of smart contracts can be found in `*.yml` config files as both enviromnent variables and parameters to ethereum node.